Prasanna Chandrasekera

-Major general (Rtd) Prasanna Chandrasekera, (ප්රසන්න චන්ද්රසේකර) is a retired senior Sri Lankan Army officer.
+Major general Prasanna Chandrasekera, (ප්රසන්න චන්ද්රසේකර) is a retired Sri Lankan Army general.
 He was the former Master-General of the Ordnance of the Sri Lankan Army, During the Sri Lankan civil war he was the Brigade Commander, 65 Division of the Kilinochchi District.

 Early life and education

 C. M. D. P. Chandrasekera (Prasanna) was born on 10 September 1965 in Kadugannawa (Central Province, Sri Lanka).
 He studied at Dharmaraja College, Kandy from the year 1970 to 1984 where he took part in both academics and sports.

 Military career

 He enlisted into the Sri Lanka Army Regular Force on 1 November 1985 at Sri Lanka Military Academy, Diyathalawa and Officers' Training School in Pakistan.
 Later, he was commissioned as a Second Lieutenant and posted to Sri Lanka Signals Corps on 24 July 1986.

 Later as a senior army officer, he was the Director General, Real Estate and Quartering of the Sri Lanka Army from 2017 to 2019 and was responsible for acquisition and renting of lands and buildings to the Sri Lanka Army forces.
 Finally he served as the Master-General of the Ordnance in his office at the Army Headquarters from December 2019 to September 2020.
 In addition, he was the Colonel of the Regiment of Sri Lanka Army Women's Corps from February 2020 to September 2020 and Chairman of the Army Aquatic and Water Polo Committee.